guitarvydas/fabghoststars/README.md

 - `hard_coded_grepvsh`
 - `hard_coded_wcl`

-This package currently contains procedures which parse shell components in an automated manner.
+The `leaf0d` package currently contains procedures which parse shell components in an automated manner.
 Components that have names that begin with `$` are automatically converted into shell-out commands.
 The procedures that automate this process are:
 - stdout_instantiate
 - stdout_proc
 - process_instantiate
 - process_proc
 - collect_process_leaves.
-The current experimental code requires that these routines be appropriately invoked from the mainline (an experimental wart that we will change in some way in the future).
+The current experimental code requires that these routines be appropriately invoked from the mainline (an experiment that we will change in some way in the future).

 ### User0D
-Contains 2 procedures that need to be specified for each unique project:
+This package contains 2 procedures that need to be specified for each unique project:
 1. `start_logger` returns a boolean true/false
 2. `components` appends all Leaf components in the project palette to the procedure argument (a reference to a Registry of leaf initializers)

 As mentioned elsewhere, it should be possible to automatically generate the `components` procedure from a GUI or a mini-DSL.
-In this experiment, though, we are exploring only the required atomic bits and pieces that are needed to plumb a project together.
+In this experiment, though, we are exploring only the required atomic bits and pieces that are needed to manually plumb a project together.

 ### Fabghoststars
 - `main.odin`
 	- This package is the main entry point

+This code must jump through the appropriate hoops to build a component Registry and to parse `$` components.

+This code must send the kick-off message(s) to the top-level component of a project.

-## Ancilliary Program
+## Ancillary Program
 - transpile

 A JavaScript program (https://github.com/guitarvydas/fabghoststars/blob/main/transpile) that invokes Ohm-JS twice (once to parse the input and once more to parse and act on the fabrication (transpilation) specification SCN (DSL)).